A Walk in the Garden

 The Natural Order

-Knowing what, when and how to plant in Central Florida during the months of September and October is vital.
+Knowing what, when and how to plant in Central Florida during the month of October is vital.
 Follow this list to incorporate floral color, healthy herbs and vegetables as well as practical plants that offer soil protection.

 Explore options such as herbs that offer a lovely green and healthy pick from the garden.